Renesas-US-Connectivity/531_Intro_Lab/README.md

  8. Your power profiler is calibrated, you can plug the board back in now.

+ 9. Put a jumper wire from UTX (J1 Middle Position of three pin UTX header) to P26 for UART operation.

  ## Importing the Project for the First Time

  1. Open SmartSnippets Studio, and select a workspace.
 The workspace should be the top level of SDK6: ![Workspace](imgs/workspace_selector.png)